Use this link to share with your colleagues:

 Improving Deliverability of Emails Sent from Salesforce

-All organizations should set up SPF and DKIM for Salesforce.
-These records improve deliverability for emails sent from your Salesforce account, such as order confirmation emails, Portal user password resets, and Automated Communications.
+All organizations must set up DKIM for Salesforce.
+This improves deliverability for emails sent from your Salesforce account, such as order confirmation emails, Portal user password resets, and Automated Communications.
+DKIM also satisfies Salesforce's domain verification requirement.

 Set up DKIM (DomainKeys Identified Mail)